CareyLabVT/LabDocuments/docs/LabInclusionDiversityStatement.md

 ## Action Plan

-We are actively working to promote greater inclusivity in our group, the communities in which we live, and freshwater science as a discipline by:
+We are actively working to promote greater inclusivity in our group, our communities, and our disciplines by:

 * Holding each other accountable to a group code of conduct: we co-created the Reservoir Group code (updated by the group annually) to ensure everyone has a safe, inclusive, accessible, and harassment-free experience in our community